trosendal/shiny/Readme.md

 To run this example set your working directory in R to the 'shiny' directory (the folder that contains this file :)) if you are using R studio just open the .Rproj file.
-Then if you don't have the
+If you don't have the
 dependancies: library(shiny) library(epiR) library(shinyAce)
 you need to install them from cran.